 TNSR Fiber Distribution Ring’s 12 boxes of fiber, each holding 1800 feet of fiber, means 21,600’ per truck load (10yd) at a cent a foot.
 So $22/yard increase in bare concrete cost ($125/yd): increased DURABILITY, increase flexural STRENGTH >40%, potential for removing need for rebar in flatwork, environmental immunity, and reinforcement equal at concrete edges disregarding harsh environments completely!

 Deposits ADD Up

 There are approximately 55,000 concrete trucks in the United States which implies lots of fiber distribution ring deposits!
-If each truck makes 3 deliveries per day and TNSR Systems only gets ONE (1)…It’s impossible to believe a number like a BILLION FEET!
+If each truck makes 3 deliveries per day and TNSR Systems only gets ONE (1)…Isn’t it impossible to believe a number like a BILLION FEET?

-Spectra continuously streamed into concrete may approach Spectra rope in tensile strength.
-Another feature is the ability to mix and match streamable materials [copper, titanium, Spectra, graphene,…] adapting the concrete composite as requirements change.
+UHMWPE fibers continuously streamed into concrete may approach UHMWPE rope in tensile strength.
+Another feature is the ability to mix and match materials [copper, titanium, UHMWPE, graphene,…] adapting the concrete composite as requirements change.
 Because the fiber distribution ring is swappable, changing requirements can happen within a truck load.